 The essence and fullness of Ben Novak is expressed in all the everyday things: in his willingness to do almost anything for someone he cares about; in his self deprecation; in his longing for community and communal life with other good people; in his quick smile and his hearty laugh; in his intellectual humility and his insistence that the intellectual and philosophical stakes are real and worth engaging; in the tireless work ethic that seems to run in his family; in his love and affection for his parents; in his spirit of adventure both external and internal.

-“We make men without chests and expect of them virtue and enterprise We laugh at honour and are shocked to find traitors in our midst,” writes C.S.
+“We make men without chests and expect of them virtue and enterprise.
+We laugh at honour and are shocked to find traitors in our midst,” writes C.S.
 Lewis.
 In Ben, I met a man with a chest, and with a sense of honor that made trust and fast friendship easy—even when he was being a damned bastard about some point or other.
 To turn Lewis around a bit, and poorly: in Ben I was shocked to find a whole man in my midst.

 We’ve collaborated many times over the past decade.
-An inspiration for the Nittany Valley Society, he was the one who introduced me to American Indian folklore.
+An inspiration for Nittany Valley Press, he was the one who introduced me to American Indian folklore.
 He and Vince Verbeke and others introduced me to a love for Mount Nittany.
 He helped me think more deeply and meaningfully about Penn State and the nature of a university.
 He showed me in practice a deep sort of Christianity that’s unselfconscious and confident.
 He recovered in me a love for the grail legends of King Arthur and an authentic chivalric sense of honor and duty and love.
 I’ve spent collectively coming up on a year living in Ave Maria, Florida with him and his late brother Michael.
 Together, we’ve published his essays “Is Penn State a Real University?
 An Investigation of the University as a Living Ideal” and his craft beer columns in “The Birth of the Craft Brew Revolution.”
 We recorded and released two audiobooks, with a third (on the American Indian legends of Central Pennsylvania) coming later this year.
 I kept kicking him until he finally knuckled down to publish his PhD dissertation on Abductive Logic, the logic of Sherlock Holmes and the tyrants of modernity.
 Here’s Ben telling Henry W. Shoemaker’s legend of Princess Nita-Nee:

 Unlike his brother Michael, the diplomat, Ben might be described by contrast as the aggressor.
 In our present cultural moment, that confounds and frightens some people.
 What both the diplomat and the aggressor shared as brothers and Novaks might be described as the desire to “get at the heart of things,” urged on by Joseph Campell’s sense of the “call to adventure.”
 Celebrating Michael’s 80th birthday a few years ago in Washington, at the Army-Navy Club was a joy, in particular this vignette: Ben toasting to the genius of his brother’s “Spirit of Democratic Capitalism” and its key insight that capitalism didn’t just have to be tolerated, but could be defended as a force for moral good against the allegedly morally superior Marxist-Communist ideal, so long as it was restrained from rapaciousness:

 And it was in Ben who I encountered a love for nature and for the power of symbol, particularly in recovering a memory of Old Willow as Penn State’s first symbol and a tangible and lasting gift of Evan Pugh and Penn State’s founders.
-Here’s Ben telling the story of Old Willow:
+Here’s Ben telling stories of Old Willow: